 4. You would reasonably expect your personal information to be disclosed to another professional or agency (e.g. your GP) and disclosure of your personal information to that third party is for a purpose which is directly related to the primary purpose for which your personal information was collected; or

 5. Disclosure is otherwise required or authorised by law.
+We are mandatory reporters of child abuse and neglect.

 A client’s personal information is not disclosed to overseas recipients, unless the client consents or such disclosure is otherwise required by law.
 Clients' personal information will not be used, sold, rented or disclosed for any other purpose.